Wimmics/solid-indexer/README.md

 __Solid-indexer is not made and won't work for production use.__

 We found this hackathond a good place for experimenting with SOLID agent.
-We wanted to try to develop one, very basicaly, to see what it can look like.
+We wanted to try to develop one, a very basic one, to see what it could look like.
 This exercice was very interesting and fun and we did learn a lot! :)

 ## Introduction